awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In **Step 5: Service Role**, choose **Create role**\.

-   On the IAM console page that describes the AWS\-CodePipeline\-Service role that will be created for you, choose **Allow**\.
+   On the IAM console page that describes the AWS\-CodePipeline\-Service role to be created for you, choose **Allow**\.

    On the **Step 5: Service Role** page where AWS\-CodePipeline\-Service appears in **Role name**, choose **Next step**\.
 **Note**
 Service role creation is only required the first time you create a pipeline in AWS CodePipeline\.
-If a service role has already been created, you will be able to choose it from the drop\-down list of roles\.
-Because the drop\-down list will display all IAM service roles associated with your account, if you choose a name different from the default, be sure that the name is recognizable as the service role for AWS CodePipeline\.
+If a service role has already been created, you can choose it from the drop\-down list of roles\.
+The drop\-down list displays all IAM service roles associated with your account\.
+If you choose a name different from the default, be sure that the name is recognizable as the service role for AWS CodePipeline\.

 1. In **Step 6: Review**, review the information, and then choose **Create pipeline**\.

 1. The pipeline automatically starts to run\.
-You can view progress and success and failure messages as the AWS CodePipeline sample deploys a web page to each of the Amazon EC2 instances in the AWS CodeDeploy deployment\.
+You can view progress and success and failure messages as the AWS CodePipeline sample deploys a webpage to each of the Amazon EC2 instances in the AWS CodeDeploy deployment\.

 Congratulations\!
 You just created a simple pipeline in AWS CodePipeline\.
-The pipeline has two stages: a source stage named **Source**, which automatically detects changes in the versioned sample application stored in the Amazon S3 bucket and pulls those changes into the pipeline, and a **Staging** stage that deploys those changes to Amazon EC2 instances with AWS CodeDeploy\.
+The pipeline has two stages:
++ A source stage named **Source**, which automatically detects changes in the versioned sample application stored in the Amazon S3 bucket and pulls those changes into the pipeline\.
++ A **Staging** stage that deploys those changes to Amazon EC2 instances with AWS CodeDeploy\.

 Now, verify the results\.

 **To verify your pipeline ran successfully**

 1. View the initial progress of the pipeline\.
-The status of each stage will change from **No executions yet** to **In Progress**, and then to either **Succeeded** or **Failed**\.
+The status of each stage changes from **No executions yet** to **In Progress**, and then to either **Succeeded** or **Failed**\.
 The pipeline should complete the first run within a few minutes\.

 1. After **Succeeded** is displayed for the action status, in the status area for the **Staging** stage, choose **Details**\.